tribixbite/awesome/README.md

 *   [mizchi/discord-claude-bot](https://github.com/mizchi/discord-claude-bot) -
 *   [cryptoloutre/solana-tools](https://github.com/cryptoloutre/solana-tools) - A bunch of tools to help people in the Solana ecosystem.
 This website includes an UI to burn Solana NFTs and an UI to create SPL-Tokens.
 More tools are scheduled...
 *   [LegendApp/legend-state](https://github.com/LegendApp/legend-state) - Legend-State is a super fast and powerful state library that enables fine-grained reactivity and easy automatic persistence
-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - react UI + infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁
+*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁
 *   [advanced-cropper/react-advanced-cropper](https://github.com/advanced-cropper/react-advanced-cropper) - The react cropper library that embraces power of the advanced cropper core to give the possibility to create croppers that exactly suited for your website design
 *   [auth70/paseto-ts](https://github.com/auth70/paseto-ts) - PASETO v4 (encrypt, decrypt, sign & verify) in TypeScript
 *   [cyberconnecthq/cyberconnect-v2](https://github.com/cyberconnecthq/cyberconnect-v2) - CyberConnect official v2 SDK